licentia88/MagicOnionGenericTemplate/README.md

 <br/><br/>

 > [!IMPORTANT]
->Iff your development environment is windows and you have choosen SSL Configuration you must go to appsettings.json in the server project and uncomment
+>If your development environment is windows and you have choosen SSL Configuration you must go to appsettings.json in the server project and uncomment
 > ```csharp
 > "HTTPS": {
 >        "Url": "https://localhost:7197",